Leelander2k18/Juice-Shop-Walkthroughs/README.md

 OWASP Juice Shop Write-Up

 Welcome to the GitHub repository dedicated to providing comprehensive write-ups for the OWASP Juice Shop CTF challenges.
 OWASP Juice Shop is an intentionally insecure web application designed for training, demonstrating, and testing security tools and techniques.
 This repository aims to offer step-by-step solutions, and detailed descriptions of vulnerabilities exploited.
-This repository is part of a Graduate Capstone Project related to the creation of a website for the purpose of teaching the OWASP Top 10 Juice Shop vulnerability categories.
+This repository is part of a Graduate Capstone Project with the purpose of teaching the OWASP Top 10 Juice Shop vulnerability categories through guided tutorials.

 Table of Contents: